TestCentric/testcentric-website/input/tc-lite/Concepts/test-cases.md

 # Other Sources of Arguments

-Use of `[TestCase]` for parameterized tests is convenient because the intended arguments are easily visible.
+Use of `[TestCase]` for ../../../theme/input/Shared/_ChildPages.cshtml ../../../theme/input/Shared/_ChildPagesItem.cshtmlparameterized tests is convenient because the intended arguments are easily visible.
 There are, however, some inconveniences:

 * .NET itself limits the kinds of arguments that may be used to construct an attribute, so some arguments cannot be specified in this way.